Geekonarium/LichtknarrePlugin/README.md

 This plugin transmits the Lichtknarre software input to the computer mouse.

 This Repo is under construction.
 Please do not use it yet if your not close friend xD.

+Install to Lichtknarre app:
+1. compile
+2. rename dll to *.plugin
+3. copy to plugin folder